Post-Doctoral Research Associate

 I completed my PhD in Developmental Psychology at the University of Cambridge under the supervision of Professor Claire Hughes.
 My doctoral research was funded by a Graduate Research Scholarship from St John's College, Cambridge.
 I am currently a post-doctoral research associate and co-investigator on the Economic and Social Research Council (ESRC) funded New Fathers and Mothers Study.
 Broadly speaking, my research focuses on the predictors, correlates and consequences of individual differences in higher-order cognitive functions, such as mental-state reasoning (or 'theory of mind') and self-control (or 'executive function'), from infancy through to middle childhood.

 I am Director of Studies in Psychology at Clare College.
 I provide lectures on the Part I Psychology and Behavioural Sciences / Natural Science 'Probability and Statistics' Paper (NST EMB/PBS 2), Part II Developmental Psychology Papers (PBS 3 and PBS 8), the M.Phil. in Social and Developmental Psychology, the M.Phil. in Psychology and Education and supervise undergraduate research projects and dissertations in psychology (PBS 7).
-I am also a member of the Department of Psychology Post-Doctoral Staff Committee.

 My research interests include: